 Picking the Snorkel

-Finally, it’s time to choose the main event, the snorkel.
+Finally, it’s time to choose the main event, the best snorkeling masks.
 In general, like choosing the fins, picking a snorkel can be a relatively easy process, with just a few simple things to watch out for.
-If this is your first time entering snorkeling as a hobby, then you want to keep things simple, avoid gimmicks, and choose quality over design, your aims really should be a snorkel that is both easy to use, as well as durable.
+If this is your first time entering snorkeling as a hobby, then you want to keep things simple, avoid gimmicks, and choose quality over design, your aims really should be a snorkel that is both easy to use, with a comfortable strap, open or closed-heel fins, as well as being durable during a dive session.

-You may think that the longer the snorkel, the better, in terms of keeping water out.
+You may think that the longer the snorkel, the better, in terms of keeping water out while you dive.
 However, the best snorkels are those of medium length, as they are easier to use and breath through, whilst still being far enough away from the water.
 If possible opt for a snorkel with a one-way filter, to prevent any water from entering the snorkel, alternatively you may also find a splash guard or a purge valve helpful.

-Finally, though it may sound obvious, make sure that your chosen snorkel is able to attach to your mask of choice, otherwise, you risk accidentally dropping your snorkel in the water, and if it is no longer retrievable, end up having to pay for a new one.
+Finally, though it may sound obvious, make sure that your chosen snorkel is able to attach to your mask of choice with an adjustable strap, otherwise, you risk accidentally dropping your snorkel in the water, and if it is no longer retrievable, end up having to pay for a new one.

 Whilst technically not essential to the basic snorkeling kit, the correct exposure protection shouldn’t be overlooked.
 In warm or tropical waters standard swim gear is the most suitable, but it is important not to forget the factor 50 sunscreen.
 Snorkeling exposes one area of your skin (your back) to the sun for extended periods of time, making forgetting sunscreen result in painful burns and awkward tan lines!
 In cooler water, a wetsuit or neoprene top may be advisable.

 With all of the sections of this buying guide, reading reviews (like this one) is essential.
-A product may look great on paper, (as the marketing team behind it intend), but taking just a few moments to read the product reviews left by customers can reveal a completely different story.
+A product, whether it’s from Cressi or Promate, may look great on paper, (as the marketing team behind it intend), but taking just a few moments to read the product reviews left by customers can reveal a completely different story.

 Whilst, of course, reviews can be very subjective, and you may find yourself in love with a product others hate, if a product has an overwhelming slew of below three-star reviews, then it might be better trying to find a four or five-star alternative.